philrmass/vim-config/README.md

 ## Setup And Installation

 * Git clone the repository at https://github.com/philrmass/vim-config.git to a local directory
+* On Windows:
+  * Copy home_vimrc_windows to your home directory
+  * Rename the file to \_vimrc
+  * Open the file and set the path in myvim to point to the cloned vim-config directory
+* On Unix or Mac:
-* Copy home_vimrc to your home directory
+  * Copy home_vimrc_unix to your home directory
-* Rename it to \_vimrc on Windows or .vimrc on Linux
+  * Rename the file to .vimrc
-* Edit the path in myvim to match the location of the cloned directory
+  * Open the file and set the path in myvim to point to the cloned vim-config directory
+* To install MacVim (gui Vim on Mac)
+  * Run `brew install macvim` in a terminal
+  * Open with `mvim`
-* Open Vim.
-Run :PlugInstall to install the vim-plug plugins
+* Open Vim and type :PlugInstall and enter to install the vim-plug plugins

 ## Known Bugs